 12) Join Groups

 Most LinkedIn groups aren’t well moderated or active.
 It’s just a sad fact of the way that the Group feature functions.
 Most eventually devolve into endless self-promotion and link sharing.
-While there are some LinkedIn groups that are active, well-moderated, and could provide considerable access to your ideal clients — that is something that you will have to make a determination about when you create your broader social media strategy.
+While some LinkedIn groups are active, well-moderated, and could provide considerable access to your ideal clients, you will have to decide about when you create your broader social media strategy.

 However, the groups that you join are listed on your profile.
 They convey your expertise, experience, and interest in certain subjects.
 LinkedIn also lets people know in various places when you belong to the same group, which could make more people prioritize your conversations.
 Even if you don’t participate, there is no reason not to at least join some of the popular groups on the platform to help you flesh out your profile.